-While the exact cause of Eczema is unknown, it can be linked to an overactive response by the immune system following exposure to an irritant.
-Some of these irritants include coming into contact with rough material or fabrics, household detergents or soaps, and even stress or illness like the common cold.
+While the exact cause of eczema is unknown, it can be caused by an overactive response by the immune system following exposure to an irritant.
+Irritants include coming into contact with rough material or fabrics, household detergents or soaps, and stress or illness like the common cold.

-Dr. Parvin Shafa will help you identify and avoid the triggering factors for your Eczema breakouts.
+Dr. Parvin Shafa will help you identify and avoid triggering factors that are causing your eczema breakouts.

 What are the symptoms of Eczema?

-The skin will look thick, scaly, and dry.
-For patients with lighter skin the area may appear red at first but may darken to brown.
+Skin affected by eczema will look thick, scaly, and dry.
+For patients with lighter skin, the area may appear red at first but may darken to brown.
 For those with darker skin, Eczema may affect pigmentation making the skin lighter or darker.

 Is there a cure?

 The good news is that most patients are clear of eczema by the time they are 10 years old.
-For those patients whose Eczema persists after childhood, flare ups can be controlled with proper treatment.
-Some cases of moderate to severe Eczema require persistent, continuous treatment since there is no cure for Eczema.
+For those patients whose eczema persists after childhood, flare-ups can be controlled with proper treatment.
+Some cases of moderate to severe eczema require persistent, continuous treatment since there is no cure for it.

-Once your current Eczema break out is under control and you have discontinued Rx treatment, we will provide you with the tools and education you need to prevent future flare ups.
-We have samples available of all over the counter Eczema therapies.
-In general, we recommend Aveeno Eczema for regular moisturization and care of the skin barrier.
+Once your current eczema breakout is under control and you have discontinued Rx treatment, we will provide you with the tools and education you need to prevent future flare-ups.
+We have samples of all available over-the-counter eczema therapies.
+In general, we recommend Aveeno Eczema for regular moisturization and protection of the skin barrier.